 You see, if your body is fighting multiple injuries and/or other health problems, it can be really tough.
 The toxic load can be immense, and you will feel really drained and lethargic – maybe to a degree that you might have to step back, do some maintenance, and then do a new fast in a month or two.

 With that being said, I was not going to quit early.
 Being uncomfortable or feeling lethargy and/or pain have never bothered me.
 I know my body and I was going to stick with it to the end.
 After all, the only reason I didn’t plan a 10- or 14-day fast was the realization that it would be too tough on my organs and body, and with my very low body fat, it could back fire instead as a lot of energy is required.
 Fasting for too long with a low body fat could push you into starvation, and that is never healthy.
 So, 7 days it is.
-Then stabilize, do the epigenetics diet, and then probably another water and dry fast – where I might extend it to 10 days.
+Then stabilize, increase my body fat a little (to provide energy for the next fast), and then probably another water and dry fast – where I might extend it to 10 days.

 Sunday, April 22: seventh day – breaking the fast

 Fever down to 37.5 Celsius (99.5 F), which is just above my normal body temperature of 36.8 to 37.2 C. Still experiencing some pain and stiffness where the body is healing.
 Other than that, I’m feeling pretty decent.

 I broke the fast at 6 pm by consuming 300 ml of homemade orange juice, followed 30 minutes later by eating an orange (very slowly – chewing as much as possible.)
 Two hours after that I had some flaky cod with butter, avocado, and cooked “mushy” vegetables to make it easier on the digestion (broccoli, carrots, and cauliflower.)
 And as always, chewing until it turns into a liquid.